What happens to mahr after divorce?

 This article is not intended to replace legal advice or religious counsel.
-If you have a question, please book your free 15 minute appointment with a member of our team.
+If you have a question, please contact our team to find out your options.
 Follow our #MyNikah by SKB Law series for more articles on the Nikah Nama, Gold, Prenuptials and more.

 What is Mahr and the intention behind it?